matejavulic/ebank2/README.md

 Handles application logic.
 It consists of two separate servers, Node.js server (written in JavaScript) and a Django server (written in Python).
 Their primary purpose is to support the application’s core functions and fetch/post user data from databases throughout database server calls.

 - **Data tier**
 Stores user related information.
-The data tier consists of a two database servers:
+The data tier consists of a database server:
-    - MongoDB server and its database, as far as Robo 3T DBMS
     - MySQL server and corresponding database, as far as MySQL DBMS

    MongoDB database is, due to its non-relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.